The Twilight Of The Idols

 EVERY WEBSITE IS A MONUMENT

 Cell Project Space presents a newly commissioned body of work by Angelo Plessas, in his first solo exhibition in the UK.
 The Twilight of the Idols is a presentation of the artists ongoing and adaptive project Every website is a Monument.
-A CYcLE CLUB Summer exhibition and a key project for the CYcLORAMA programme, Plessas’ work, although screen reliant, is a series of unique websites that present an interactive experience for the viewer with the moving image becoming a unique intimate artwork activated and played by the audience.
+The final episode of the CYcLORAMA programme, Plessas’ work, although screen reliant, is a series of unique websites that present an interactive experience for the viewer with the moving image becoming a unique intimate artwork activated and played by the audience.
 Online works automatically have a greater and more immediate reach using the enormous speed of the Internet and creating a powerful social and what he describes as 'an open condition'.
 It's value never changes with scale – the same piece could be the size of a football pitch or fit onto the screen of a smart phone.
 Each work resists the concept of completion and its edges are ever elusive.
 His virtual world negates the pumped up hyperactivity of today’s computer animated games technology to offer a more fragmented abstract experience.
 Utilising simple shape and subtle electronic sound to represent landscape and characters offers a more contemplative game play.